mithra62/grid-pagination/README.md

 # Grid Pagination
-Adds pagination capabilities to Grid Fields for ExpressionEngine 7.2 and above.
+Adds pagination capabilities to Grid Fields for ExpressionEngine 6.4 (and 7.2) and above.

 ## Basic Example